Related Subjects:

 Structure

-Viral cycle
+Viral Cycle

 Genes

-- Env codes for the envelope and gp120 and gp41
+- env: Codes for the envelope glycoproteins (gp120 and gp41).

-- vpr - codes for a transport protein
+- vpr: Codes for a transport protein.

 Transmission

-- Sharing drug needles or syringes.
+- Sharing needles/syringes for drug use.

 Epidemiology

-- Herpes Zoster, B cell lymphoma
+- Herpes zoster, B-cell lymphoma

-- Paul-Bunnell NEGATIVE glandular fever
+- Paul-Bunnell negative glandular fever-like illness

-- Necrotising gingivitis, Dementia
+- Necrotizing gingivitis, Dementia

 - Active Tuberculosis